 A map is available courtesy of the South Florida Water Management District, where you can also find water stage information and other useful facts.

-If targeting bass in the marsh/flats, do not forget to display an orange flag (10”x12”) 10 feet above your vessel when entering the Everglades.
+If targeting fish in the marsh/flats, do not forget to display an orange flag (10”x12”) 10 feet above your vessel when entering the Everglades.